porsche-design-system/porsche-design-system/.github/ISSUE_TEMPLATE/change.md

 ---

 **Scope**
-Describe clearly the scope of the change.
-If possible use the format of a user story.
+[Describe clearly the scope of the change.
+If possible use the format of a user story]

 **Out of Scope**
-- List topics that are not part of this issue to be worked on.
+[List topics that are not part of this issue to be worked on]

 **Notes**
 - Abstract Link LIGHT:
 - Abstract Link DARK:
-- Design Docu Ticket: #
-- Share any further information that is relevant for processing
+- [Share any further information that is relevant for processing]

 **Props** (if relevant)
 - Name: e.g. Button Square